MarlenaSP/springboot_exercise/README.md

 ## Installation & Run

-- IntelliJ 2022 or Higher
+- IntelliJ 2022 or higher
 - Gradle 8.2.1

 Download this project: